nurulc/coronavirus/README.md

 [Go to the modeler](https://nurulc.github.io/coronavirus.html)

+### The takeaway from the model:

+1. The models parameters (there quite a few) were adjusted to track the reported numbers coming out of China.
+2. Only 2% if the infected people are being reported.
+This is probably because only the very sick go to the hospital because they are so crowded.
+Because of insufficient testing kits only the most likely candidates are being tested.
+Finally only the people tested and found positive are being reported.
+1. Once infected a person can spread the infection after 4 days but full symptoms do not show up until 9 days after the initial infection
+1. An infected person spreads the infection for 6 days and at that point they are too sick to significantly spread to more people (they have already infected those who would be care givers)
+1. The astonishing fact the model suggests that the real number of new infections originating from a single infected person is 2 per day for the 6 days they are active spreader - 12 people.
+This is not what we are hearing in the news but is was the only way to make all the numbers work with the data so far.
+This also reflect the observation from Germany where a woman went to a conference for 2 days and infected 4 people.
+Apperently she was not sick at all dering her time in Germany.
+1. For the Wuhan lockdown to work, it has to be 96% effective for the pandemic to be brought under control, a back of the envelope calculation suggests that this may be possible.
+1. he total number of infected people (both reported and unreported) may well be close to 1 million as of today (Feb 3rd).
+1. THE GOOD NEWS the model suggests that thing should be under control by Feb 10th to 15th.

 ### What can the model do

 The model has a great number of options that you can try setting and look at the results.
 It allows you to perform what if analysis.